OBS Board Of Directors

 A veteran of various broadcast mediums, Aris Nikoloudis leads the department which is the official channel of communication with every Organising Committee (OCOG), ensuring the various facilities and services requested by OBS and the RHBs are delivered on time and as requested.
 His team is responsible for integrating and managing the various broadcast requirements and operations required for each competition venue as well as the International Broadcast Centre (IBC)/Mountain Broadcast Cente (MBC).
 The Planning Department’s counterpart within each Organising Committee is the Broadcast Integration Department, which is also the OCOG´s main channel of communication with OBS.
 Aris has been working with the Olympic Games Host Broadcaster for more than 10 years, starting with Athens Olympic Broadcasting in 2004 where he served as the Broadcast Venue Manager for Panathinaiko Stadium (Archery, Marathon Finish).
 Prior to joining OBS, Aris worked for nearly 30 years as a Production Manager and 1st Assistant Director in Feature Films, TV Series and Advertising.

-Jorge Pickering Carvajal, Director of Broadcaster Services
+Jorge Pickering Carvajal, Head of Broadcaster Services

 Born in Mexico, Jorge Pickering is an electronic engineer who has played a key role in the last 11 Olympic Games.
 He currently serves as OBS´s main point of contact and service provider for the global Rights Holding Broadcasters (RHBs).
 His team is responsible for overseeing the booking of all IBC and broadcast venue facilities and services before and during the Games.
 A member of the OBS team since 2009, Jorge makes sure that new services are continually developed and offered to RHBs through the adoption of new technologies.
 Creative operational practices are adopted under his leadership to make better use of resources for broadcasters and the overall Olympic Movement.
 Prior to joining OBS, Jorge has been involved in Olympic Broadcasting since 1980 working for the two main TV Networks in Mexico.
 He worked with Televisa until 1995 and then for TV Azteca until 2009.
 In both organisations, Jorge was involved in the planning and transmission of major news and sports events.
 In 2000 he was appointed Director of Production Services, being responsible for managing the entire broadcast operations in TV Azteca.